 1. It’s easier than you’d think to get started!

+There are so many benefits of teaching in China.
 Finding a teaching job in China isn’t as daunting as it may seem at first!
 English teachers are in incredibly high demand and the visa process is actually quite simple!
 With Opportunity China implementing a strict vetting process for all partner organisations, a position at a trusted, organised and well-structured school could be just a click away.

 “At first I was concerned about the application processes taking a very long time and being unduly intrusive, but actually it was quite simple.
 The school in China were very helpful telling me the documents I needed to send them (copy of my Degree Certificate, Criminal Record Check and copy of my TEFL Certificate) and all the paperwork was sorted with the Z Visa in my passport within weeks of starting my initial application.”